polyvision/EasyRaceLapTimer/README.md

 * host system for tracking the laps
 * IR transponders (code & schematic files for building them)
+* 63 available transponder IDs when using the project transponders
 * update transponders with new code (Arduino hardware needed)
 * setup guide for building your Raspberry PI host station
+* the host station is also a WiFi access point to change configs etc on the fly
 * monitoring mode, you can watch the stats with your mobile phones
 * add your own team logo to the monitoring mode
+* detailed stats about pilots and races
-* and much more comming soon!
+* and much more comming soon

 **Important notices**